asu-ke-web-services/nectary/README.md

 If you add a class or change a namespace, remember to run `composer update` in order to add the class to the autoloader.

+Check your code coverage with `vendor/bin/phpunit --coverage-html ./coverage`.